-If the audit_log plugin is in use (see Section 6.5, "MySQL Enterprise Audit"), accounts with the SYSTEM_USER privilege are automatically assigned the AUDIT_ABORT_EXEMPT privilege, which permits their queries to be executed even if an "abort" item configured in the filter would block them.
+If the audit_log plugin is in use (see Section 6.5, "MySQL Enterprise Audit"), from MySQL 8.0.28, accounts with the SYSTEM_USER privilege are automatically assigned the AUDIT_ABORT_EXEMPT privilege, which permits their queries to be executed even if an "abort" item configured in the filter would block them.
 Accounts with the SYSTEM_USER privilege can therefore be used to regain access to a system following an audit misconfiguration.